LGBTQ rights in Brazil: Population

 In 2009, a survey conducted by University of São Paulo in ten state capitals, showed that the Brazilian gay male population was of 7.8% and the bisexual male population was 2.6% (total of 10.4% of the total male population).
 The lesbian population was of 4.9% and the bisexual women another 1.4% (total of 6.3% of the female population).

+A 2019 survey conducted by the Brazilian Institute of Geography and Statistics (IBGE), indicated that out of a total of 108.000 households (representing the entire population), 2.9 million Brazilians self-identify as homosexual or bisexual (1.8% of the population aged 18 and over).
+According to the Guinness World Records, the São Paulo Gay Pride Parade is the world's largest LGBTQ Pride celebration, with 4 million people attending in 2009.
+Brazil had 60,002 same-sex couples living together and 37,5 million heterosexual couples, according to the 2010 Brazilian Census carried out by IBGE.
+The country has about 300 active LGBT organizations.
+According to a 2022 Datafolha survey, the percentage of Brazilians who think homosexuality should be accepted by society had increased from 64% in 2014 to 79% in 2022.
+However, Brazil is reported to have the highest absolute number of LGBTQ murders, alongside Mexico and the United States, with more than 380 murders in 2017 alone, an increase of 30% compared to 2016.
+There is strong criticism regarding the methodology behind such figures, and there appears to be no basis for international comparisons, as stated by institutes linked to the LGBTQ+ community itself.
+That same year, Brazil also reported the highest homicide rate in its history.

 In 2010, a survey conducted by Rio de Janeiro State University and University of Campinas revealed that by age of 18, 95% of homosexual youth in Brazil had already revealed their homosexuality, with many acknowledging it by the time they were 16.
 For the 1980s generation, homosexuality was usually revealed after they were 21 years old.
 Prejudice had also decreased according to data from a survey of Ibope.
 The same survey found that 60% of Brazilians considered homosexuality as natural.

 The male population of the city of Rio de Janeiro was 19.3% of gays and bisexual males.
 And the female population of the city of Manaus had 10.2% of lesbians and women bisexuals.